 I heard her as though she was at the other end of a tunnel at first, and then started to comply as I regained cognitive awareness.

 I understand how such a powerful event could present a danger to a patient.
-It didn’t occur to me to tell the nurse until the next day that I had relevant history, that I have had relivings while in therapy, and wasn’t in the same danger that her regular patients may have been.
+It didn’t occur to me until the next day to tell the nurse of relevant history, that I’ve had relivings while in therapy, and wasn’t in the same danger that her regular patients may have been.

 Even if I had said something, however: